 Living in Israel as an expat

 Israel’s modern and diverse market economy is built on several industries, including biotechnology, electronics, information technology, manufacturing, telecommunications and tourism.
-Expats working in Israel mostly work in these sectors.
+Most expats working in Israel take up a position in these sectors.
 Israel’s technology industry, in particular, has attracted massive foreign investment.
 With this influx of capital, ample opportunities for talented and qualified expats have subsequently arisen.

-Although accommodation prices are rather high, expats should be able to find an apartment to rent in the city of their choice or, if preferring something larger and more suited for a family, houses are predominantly found in the outer suburbs of cities.
-Transport is abundant and affordable in Israel.
-So, if choosing to live outside the city centre, expats will be able to commute to work without the use of a car and without breaking the bank.
+Although accommodation prices are rather high, expats should be able to find an apartment to rent in the city of their choice – or, if they prefer something larger and more suited for a family, houses are predominantly found in the outer suburbs of cities.
+Transport is abundant and affordable in Israel, so if an expat chooses to live outside the city centre, they'll be able to commute to work without the use of a car and without breaking the bank.

 Cost of living in Israel

-Although the cost of transport and food in the country is reasonable, high accommodation prices and low salaries compared to other developed countries mean that the cost of living in Israel can be high.
-That said, expats can earn lucrative salaries in Israel and costs are largely dependent on where in the country they choose to live, as well as their lifestyle.
+High accommodation prices and low salaries compared to other developed countries mean that the cost of living in Israel can be high.
+In 2023, Tel Aviv was ranked eighth-most expensive out of 227 expat destinations in Mercer's Cost of Living Survey.
+That said, expats can earn lucrative salaries in Israel and costs are largely dependent on where in the country they decide to live, as well as their lifestyle.

 Expat families and children